Sedation Dentist – Littleton, CO

-Patients who could use a little help relaxing in the dental chair can rejoice when they visit our office.
-We are pleased to offer sedation dentistry — a method of administering medication during a dental treatment to help you rest and relax throughout the process.
-From light to more significant, there are a few options in sedation dentistry.
-Keep reading to find out how it works and which method may be best for you.
+Dental patients who could use a little help relaxing in the dental chair can rejoice when they visit our dental office.
+We are pleased to offer sedation dentistry — a method of administering medication during dental treatment to help you rest and relax throughout the process.
+From light to more significant, there are a few sedation dentistry options available.
+Keep reading to find out how it works, and which method from our sedation dentist in Little, CO may be best for you.

 Nitrous oxide, a.k.a. laughing gas, is something you breathe in through a small face mask.
 It is placed over your nose a few minutes before the treatment and removed soon after it is complete.
 Nitrous oxide will usually make you feel light and tingly — and maybe even like you are happy to be at the dentist’s office.

 You do not need to prepare anything to have a treatment with nitrous oxide.
-And, because the effects wear off almost as soon as the mask is removed, you can drive yourself away from the office and resume your usual activities right away.
+And because the effects wear off almost as soon as the mask is removed, you can drive yourself away from the dental office and resume your usual activities right away.